You’re not the only one watching.

 And you've just got married for the third time.

-Because everyone has secrets and secrets have consequences.
+But one tragic accident smashes your perfect life to pieces.
+Because everyone has secrets, and secrets have consequences.

 Some of which can be devastating.

 Another unforgettable novel from top 10 bestseller Lisa Jewell, author of Then She Was Gone and Watching You.